-The Ladbrokes Trophy ensures November ends with a bang on the racing front with the race formerly known as the Hennessey Gold Cup lighting up the track at Newbury.
+The Coral Gold Cup ensures November ends/December begins with a bang on the racing front with the race formerly known as the Ladbrokes Trophy and the Hennessey Gold Cup before that, lighting up the track at Newbury.

 |2020||Cloth Cap||9/1||Jonjo O'Neill||Tom Scudamore|

 |2018||Sizing Tennessee||12/1||Colin Tizzard||Tom Scudamore|